Index ¦ Archives ¦ Atom ¦ RSS

 SHA256: b06d11fdee525b919deb4778f7af352ebf3d6ce2591c8fb8e02e52f1ae90ef7d

-And apt-cache show vim-nox shows me that vim-nox provides support for scripting languages, Python among them, which is missing from the bare minimum option provided by the vim package.
+apt-cache show vim-nox reveals that vim-nox provides support for scripting languages, including Python, which is absent in the minimal vim package.

 su -c "apt-get install vim-nox"

-The first thing I noticed after installing vim-nox is that now vi points to vim.nox, meaning that when running vi it will be actually running vim.nox, which is not what I was expecting.
+The first thing I noticed after installing vim-nox is that now vi points to vim.nox, meaning that when running vi it actually runs vim.nox, which was unexpected.

 pionen@lilit:~$ whereis vi